Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Which Kootenai County communities are best for commuters?

-Post Falls, Hauser, and State Line are often the top choices for buyers who want easier access to Spokane Valley and Washington employment centers while still living in Idaho.
+Post Falls, Hauser, and State Line are often the best fits for buyers who want easier access to Spokane Valley and Washington employment centers while still living in Idaho.

 Which areas in Kootenai County are best for lake living?